 Based on this evidence, longer intervals are likely to provide more durable protection.
 JCVI is currently recommending a minimum interval of eight weeks between doses of all the available COVID-19 vaccines where a two-dose primary schedule is used.
-This interval should be followed in all adults and high risk children.

-If an interval longer than the recommended interval is left between doses in the two dose primary schedule, the second dose should still be given (preferably using the same vaccine as was given for the first dose if possible).
+If an interval longer than the recommended interval is left between doses in the two dose primary schedule, the second dose should still be given.
 The course does not need to be restarted.